qdrant/landing_page/qdrant-landing/content/blog/insight-generation-platform-for-lifescience-corporation-hooman-sedghamiz-vector-space-talks-014.md

 ## Transcript:
 Demetrios:
-We are here and I couldn't think of a better way to spend my Valentine's Day than with you humen this is absolutely incredible.
+We are here and I couldn't think of a better way to spend my Valentine's Day than with you Hooman this is absolutely incredible.
 I'm so excited for this talk that you're going to bring and I want to let everyone that is out there listening know what caliber of of speaker we have with us today because you have done a lot of stuff.
 Folks out there do not let this man's young look fool you.
 You look like you are not in your.
 When it comes to your bio, it looks like you should be in your very excited.
 You've got a lot of experience running data science projects, ML projects, LLM projects, all that fun stuff.
 You're working at Bayern Munich, sorry, not Bayern Munich, Bayer AG.
 And you're the senior director of AI and ML.

 Demetrios:
 And I think that there is a ton of other stuff that you've done when it comes to machine learning, artificial intelligence.
 You've got both like the traditional ML background, I think, and then you've also got this new generative AI background and so you can leverage both.
 But you also think about things in data engineering way.
 You understand the whole lifecycle.
 And so today we get to talk all about some of this fun.
 I know you've got some slides prepared for us.
 I'll let you throw those on and I'll let anyone else in the chat.
 Feel free to ask questions while humin is going through the presentation and I'll jump in and stop them when needed.